-* AwesomeMusic: An awful lot of it, given the band's LongRunner status. ''Music/AmericanBeauty'' is usually cited as the band's best, with ''Workingman's Dead'' being a close second.
+* AwesomeMusic: An awful lot of it, given the band's LongRunner status. ''Music/AmericanBeauty'' is usually cited as the band's best, with ''Workingman's Dead'' and ''Music/AnthemOfTheSun'' being a close second.
 As for the band's live output, fan opinions are divided (as would be expected with a band that toured as long and was as thoroughly documented as the Dead; the band played some 2,350 shows), but frequently cited contenders for Best Show Ever include:

 ** May 2, 1970 at Harpur College, SUNY, Binghamton, NY (almost the entire performance was released as ''Dick's Picks Vol. 8'', but the electric set is unfortunately in mono)